slowernews/wisdom-tldr/chapters/introduction.md

 How you do anything is how you do everything.
 Ultimately you are your choices.

+> *"How we spend our days is how we spend our lives."
+-- Annie Dillard*

 > *"Do you want to know who you are?
 Don’t ask.
 Act!
 Action will delineate and define you."
 -- Thomas Jefferson*

 > *"All men die, but not every man lives"
 -- William Wallace*

+> *"A great way to understand yourself is to seriously reflect on everything you find irritating in others."
+-- Kevin Kelly*

 ### How to come alive?

+You must make the conscious decision that you are going to change your story.
+No matter where you are in your life, you have the power to change everything in an instant.

 > *"Don’t ask yourself what the world needs, ask yourself what makes you come alive and go do that.
 Because what the world needs is more people to come alive."
 -- Howard Thurman*